 Charles Broad (1853-1928) and wife Elizabeth West (1863-1950) arrived in 1894 at the start of the mining that created Wyalong and then West Wyalong.
-Charles had interests in and toiled underground in at least the Currajong, All Nations and Welcome Stranger mines, while Elizabeth’s father owned West’s Battery in Grenfell Street.
+Charles had interests in mines and toiled underground in at least the Currajong, All Nations and Welcome Stranger, while Elizabeth’s father owned West’s Battery in Grenfell Street.
 Charles would later manage the battery.
 They raised nine children.

-By the time Rugby League came west in 1911 the mines were being exhausted.
+By the time Rugby League came west in 1911 the mines were nearing exhaustion.
 Following the coming of the rail in 1903 the countryside became increasingly dotted with wheat and sheep farms.
 The cockies needed transport infrastructure, particularly reliable roads to get their products to the rail-head.

 The First Generation

 Brothers George and Fred Broad (1900-1948) became shire contractors – forming roads, constructing culverts, crushing rock, spreading gravel, grading and rolling.
 In 1921 they were based out at Mildil a farming location eight miles west.
 George was Mildil’s captain, coach, its club delegate and hooker.
 Fred played centre.
 They were a good enough side to beat West Wyalong and in 1922 when the New South Wales Rugby League proposed the formation of Group 9 tiny Mildil was one of the twelve suggested teams.